SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 With RTP {{?RFC3550}}, the type of media could be examined and used as an implicit signal for determining relative priority.
 However, {{?RFC9335}} defines a new mechanism that completely encrypts RTP header extensions and Contributing sources (CSRCs).
 Furthermore, a full encrypted transport (e.g., QUIC {{?RFC9000}}) does not expose any media header information that on-path network elements can use for forwarding.

 Also, traffic patterns in some emerging applications can vary significantly during the session.
 For example, live media or AI-generated content can have significant dynamic variations and potentially aperiodic frames.
-Information in unencrypted media packets and headers that wireless networks have used to optimize traffic shaping and scheduling are not exposed in encrypted communications.
+Information gleaned from unencrypted media packets and headers that wireless networks used in the past to optimize traffic shaping and scheduling are not exposed in encrypted communications.

 ~~~~~~~~
                      |